EduardoZepeda/coffee-bytes-hugo/content/posts/mis-errores-de-seo-tecnico-y-como-los-optimice/index.en.md

 And I'm not talking about subtle differences, I'm talking about abysmal differences.

-At the risk of sounding redundant, I will repeat it again: the traffic of a web site is much more important than the efficiency, the language or framework with which it is made, yes, even if you wrote it in C++ or directly in assembler.
+At the risk of sounding redundant, I will repeat it again: the traffic of a web site is much more important than the efficiency, the language or framework used to code it, yes, even if you wrote it in C++ or directly in assembler.

 ![Aves exoticas is a perfect example of a web site with good seo but awful UI](images/aves-exoticas-org-bad-ui-good-seo.jpg "Aves exoticas is the perfect example of a website visually not so attractive, but with an impeccable SEO that positions it in the first position on google.")